Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Conclusions

-GPL thanks Fergus Hayes, En-Tzu Lin, Laurence Datrier, Surojit Saha, Michael Williams, Siong Heng, Martin Hendry, Albert Kong, and John Veitch for useful discussions via online meetings throughout 2020-2021.
-GPL is supported by STFC grant ST/S000453/1.
+\funding{GPL is supported by STFC grant ST/S000453/1.
 DAK acknowledges support from Spanish National Research Project RTI2018-098104-J-I00 (GRBPhot).
 SR and LN were supported by the Swedish Research Council (VR) under grant number 2016\_03657, by the Swedish National Space Board under grant number Dnr.
 107/16, by the research environment grant ``Gravitational Radiation and Electromagnetic Astrophysical Transients (GREAT)'' funded by the Swedish Research council (VR) under Dnr 2016\_06012 and by the Knut and Alice Wallenberg Foundation under grant Dnr.
 KAW 2019.0112.
-The hydrodynamic simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Beskow.
+SR has further been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -EXC 2121- "Quantum Universe" - 390833306 and by the European Research Council (ERC) Advanced Grant INSPIRATION under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101053985).
+The hydrodynamic simulations were performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at Beskow and on the facilities of the North-German Supercomputing Alliance (HLRN).}